pualien/py-gcloud-connectors/docs/docs/index.md

 `gcloud-connectors` is a simple and efficient api wrapper to interact with Google APIs and Pandas

-With a one line code change, it allows any Pandas user to take advandage of his multi-core computer, while `pandas` uses only one core.
+With a couple of code lines, it allows any Pandas user to take advantage of Google APIs.

 `gcloud-connectors` also offers nice progress bars (available on Notebook and terminal) to get a rough idea of the remaining amount of computation to be done.